dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Key | Value | Description
 ------------ | ------------- | -------------
 name | TechLab-Managed-Cluster-Automation | This will be the name of our token.
 Dynatrace doesn't enforce unique token names.
 You can create multiple tokens with the same name.
 Be sure to provide a meaningful name for each token you generate.
 Proper token naming helps you to efficiently manage your tokens and perhaps delete them when they're no longer needed. scopes | InstallerDownload | This is the permissions the token will hold.
 In our case we only require the installer download.
-FOr a full list of permissions see [token permission](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#token-permissions) expiresIn | 4 HOURS | This is an optional parameter that will cause the token to expire after a given time.
-It is strongly recommende to rotate your tokens frequently and this parameter can help you with that but be careful when using integrations.
+For a full list of permissions see [token permission](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication#token-permissions) expiresIn | 4 HOURS | This is an optional parameter that will cause the token to expire after a given time.
+It is strongly recommended to rotate your tokens frequently and this parameter can help you with that, but be careful when using integrations.
 If not set then the token never expires.

 **Tests**

 This is part of postman and not a requirement to create an environment via an API call.
 You can use Tests in Postman to execute JavaScript after a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/test-scripts/)
-In our case the script parses the JSON reponse body for the new API token and sets it as environment variable paasToken so we can use it in the Launch AWS easyTravel Instances request to auto deploy the OneAgent.
+In our case the script parses the JSON response body for the new API token and sets it as environment variable paasToken so we can use it in the Launch AWS easyTravel Instances request to auto deploy the OneAgent.

 **Executing the request**
 1. Open the Create Installer Token request.